 Medicare Part B Excess Charges

-Part B excess charges can add an extra 15 percent to your doctor bill.
+Part B excess charges can add an extra 15% to your doctor bill.
 This additional cost is charged by doctors who do not accept Medicare assignment.
 Eight states have banned Medicare excess charges.
 Purchasing a Medigap policy can protect you against these costs.

 What Are Medicare Excess Charges?